Enjoy Kites Safely

 Never fly in Storms!
 Flying a kite in stormy weather makes YOU a lightning rod, and you could be struck by lightning.

 It's not a good idea to use metallic flying line.

 Do not fly your kite near or over people.
-Some kites can travel quite quickly and could hurt someone who was hit by the kite or the lines.
+Some kites can travel quite quickly and could hurt someone who is hit by the kite or the lines.
 Even slower moving power kites can hurt others.
 Kites can put a lot of tension on the kite lines and can cause severe cuts, bruises, and burns if it comes into contact with anyone at any speed.
-Remember, spectators don't understand this and may not know they are in danger, especially young children.
+Remember, spectators may not understand this and may not know their is potential danger, especially young children.
 It's a good idea to ask spectators to stand behind you when your kite is being flown.

 Always use extreme caution when flying large kites.
 It is a good idea to wear gloves when handling large kites.
-Never leave them unattended.
+Use suit line and solid anchors.
+Never leave big kites unattended.
 Be aware that winds can change direction and intensity very quickly.

 Sport & power kites need to be flown with particular care.
 Make sure your kite will not self-launch when setting up (a kite stake can be a valuable safety tool).
 Follow all safety rules and instructions for the type of sport or power kite you are flying.
 If a kite you plan to fly did not come with safety instructions, make sure you acquire the proper knowledge to safely control the kite.

 Periodically inspect your kite for broken spars or other damage and verify that the bridle and flying lines are not frayed or worn.
 Do not leave your kite lines unattended while staked or lying on the ground.
 You do not want people to trip over your kite lines.